giserh/TileRipper/README.md

 TileRipper
 ==========

-grab Web Mercator tiles from an ESRI Dynamic, Image or Tiled Map Service
+build a cache of Web Mercator tiles from an ESRI Dynamic, Image or Tiled Map Service

 ```
 Optional arguments: